The Montessori Place,

 “Our intention has been to shape aspects of our curriculum around the question of energy supply and energy demand.
 BHESCo have been working with us to invest in renewable energy systems including energy consumption monitors, and the design of a curriculum to match.
 Children spend half their life in school.
 Their daily experiences at school shape their world views, for better or for worse.
 It is our conviction that, as a school, we have an obligation to invest in renewables so that the children we serve grow up exposed to these as practical, realistic and every-day alternatives to fossil fuels.”

-BHESCo will own these systems for fifteen years during which we’ll maintain the equipment and ensure that we’re generating the maximum savings for The Montessori Place.
+BHESCo will own these systems for fifteen years during which time we’ll maintain the equipment and ensure that we’re generating the maximum savings for The Montessori Place.